Boost your business’ productivity with gamification

 Promoting a get-up-and-go attitude needn’t be as literal as FitBit’s step tracker (below), but being able to monitor daily performance at a glance can be used to incentivise and gamify tasks in the workplace.

-Tracking the number of leads converted (visible company-wide via a bespoke intranet) or monitoring the time it takes to engage with incoming correspondence (like on Facebook business pages) allows team members to quantify their performance.
+Tracking the number of leads converted (visible company-wide via an employee intranet) or monitoring the time it takes to engage with incoming correspondence (like on Facebook business pages) allows team members to quantify their performance.
 Putting a figure on performance helps to motivate an individual to target goals, reach benchmarks and even push for personal bests.

 Understanding these key metrics allows your business to identify potential areas for improvement in your process.
 This enables you to continually assess and improve performance and can inform key business decisions with quantitative evidence; for example, are your team being swamped by incoming leads or are more team members needed?